-Additionally, the chart below lists many of the service opportunities available through a Service Committee.
+The chart below lists many of the service opportunities available through a Service Committee.
 Have you found something that seems to be a good fit?
-Contact either the activity supervisor listed or our Volunteer Coordinator at volunteer@TucsonWaldorf.org to get started.
+Contact either the activity supervisor listed or Communications Director Naomi McCoy at communications@tucsonwaldorf.org to get started.